hitoshi-watase/sercrod/docs/reference/directives/for.md

 The host element itself is duplicated as many times as needed, and each clone is rendered with its own iteration scope.
 The directive understands JavaScript-like `in` and `of` loop syntax and has an alias `n-for`.

-There is also a special host-level form when `*for` is placed directly on a Nablla host (`<na-blla>`).
+There is also a special host-level form when `*for` is placed directly on a Sercrod host (`<serc-rod>`).
 In that case the host is not repeated; instead, the inner template is rendered multiple times inside the same host with different scopes.

 Structural restriction: